-3659 BIOGRAPHIES
+3659 BIOGRAPHIES Semester, 1 credit

 Biographies, a course based on the Indiana Academic Standards for English/Language Arts, is a study of outstanding examples of biographical literature from various historical eras, cultures, and authors (both men and women).
 Students examine autobiographies, legendary narratives of historical figures, and hagiographies (venerated persons).
 Students analyze works written for different purposes, such as moralistic, inspirational, entertainment, and cautionary.
 Students analyze the assumptions of the author and the relationship between the author and the subject of the biography in order to determine reliability and validity of the work.
-Course can be offered Biographies continued:

-in conjunction with a composition course, or schools may embed Indiana Academic Standards for November 13
+Course can be offered in conjunction with a composition course, or schools may embed Indiana Academic Standards for English/Language Arts writing standards within the curriculum.
+(St # 1024)